cnotin/sip_voicemail/README.md

 SIP voicemail
 =============

-SIP voicemail with Java and GStreamer.
+SIP voicemail with Java, GStreamer, JAIN API (for SIP and SDP).

 // TODO more to come